-DIY Audio Full-Range High Efficiency Speakers and Amplifiers
+DIY Audio Full-Range High Efficiency DIY Speakers and Amplifiers

-1. An Audio Nirvana speaker is full-range.
+1. An Audio Nirvana DIY speaker is full-range.
 You only need one speaker.
 No separate woofer, midrange, tweeter, or crossover is necessary.
 Without trying to blend different sizes and types of speakers together, there is a purity of sound that just can't be achieved in multi-speaker systems.
 Also, all of the distortion and phase shifts produced in 'normal' speakers--when a crossover changes from one speaker to another--are eliminated.
 Best of all, the music doesn't pass through any inductors (coils), resistors, or capacitors.
 A crossover is a necessary evil in all other speaker systems.
-With Audio Nirvana full-range speakers, there is no crossover to deal with.
+With Audio Nirvana full-range DIY speakers, there is no crossover to deal with.
 With just one driver and no crossover, your DIY speakers are also very easy to make.

-2. In most applications, only one Audio Nirvana speaker is used per cabinet.
+2. In most applications, only one Audio Nirvana DIY speaker is used per cabinet.
 This gives perfect pointsource imaging.
-Common sense tells you that when someone sings, sound doesn't come from their mouth, their chest, and their knee (like it does in so-called 'normal' speakers).
-In addition, there are no time alignment problems (one speaker being farther from the listener than another), because the sound comes from a single speaker.
+Commonsense tells you that when someone sings, sound doesn't come from their mouth, their chest, and their knee (like it does in so-called 'normal' speakers).
+In addition, there are no time alignment problems (one speaker's voice coil being farther from the listener than another), because the sound comes from a single speaker.
 You have never really experienced stereo imaging until you listen to a single, full-range speaker.
 Where the artist was previously 'in the middle', now that artist 'holographically' appears as a real human being.
 The speakers seem to disappear.
 At night, with the lights dimmed, you will find it hard to believe that there isn't a real person in your room.

-3. Audio Nirvana full-range speakers have incredibly strong magnets.
+3. Audio Nirvana full-range DIY speakers have incredibly strong magnets.
 This gives extremely precise control of the movement of the cone.
-The result is a very clear, crisp, clean, and accurate musical presentation.
+The result is a very clear, crisp, clean, detailed, and accurate musical presentation.

-5. Audio Nirvana full-range speakers are highly efficient.
+5. Audio Nirvana full-range DIY speakers are highly efficient.
 They will produce high sound pressure levels and excellent dynamics with amplifiers that have as little as 1 watt.
-All Audio Nirvana speakers produce at least 95 db for 1 watt at 1 meter.
+Most Audio Nirvana speakers produce at least 95 db for 1 watt at 1 meter.
 In larger cabinets, it can be even higher.
 Average listening levels are usually only 1/10 of a watt (for 87 db).

-1. Full-range speakers only work well with low powered tube amps.
+1. Full-range DIY speakers only work well with low powered tube amps.

 Actually, it's the reverse that's true.
 Low powered tube amps only work well with full-range speakers......

-But quality full-range speakers work equally well with tube or solid state, low power or high power.
+But quality full-range DIY speakers work equally well with tube or solid state, low power or high power.
 The power rating of an amplifier is irrelevant, as long as it doesn't run out of power and 'clip'.
 DIY audio amplifiers of as little as 1 watt will work fine with Audio Nirvana DIY speakers.

-In fact, highly efficient speakers like the Audio Nirvana actually make high powered solid state amps better.
+In fact, highly efficient speakers, like the Audio Nirvana, actually make high powered solid state amps better.
 How?
 Most of these amps run pure Class A for the first two or three watts.
 For normal listening, most Audio Nirvana DIY speakers require only 1/10 of a watt.
 So, the amplifiers will still be operating in Class A.

 It's not true.
 Ten seconds of listening and you'll wonder why anyone builds tweeters.

 On the contrary, Audio Nirvana full-range DIY speakers produce the best bass possible.
 Why?
 They have tightly controlled excursion (Xmax) so respond instantly to changes in the music.
 You can actually identify individual bass notes, not just bass tones.
 Audio Nirvana speakers have strong, articulate, accurate, realistic, and tightly controlled bass.
 They also produce surprisingly high sound pressure levels.
-They test down only 3dB at 40 cycles in a good bass reflex cabinet.
-The bass they produce is balanced and totally satisfying with well recorded material, in one of our DIY speaker cabinets.
+The bass they produce is balanced and totally satisfying, with well recorded material, in one of our DIY speaker cabinets.

-Of course, this is only possible with an amplifier with flat response.
-The myth of poor bass probably comes from many owners using low powered, single ended triode amps with a rolled off bass response.
-However, many new single ended designs are capable of producing excellent bass.
-For those that don't, a quality subwoofer is the answer.
+Of course, this is only possible with an amplifier with 'flat' response.
+The myth of poor bass probably comes from many owners using low powered, poor quality amps with a rolled off bass response.

 Audio Nirvana full-range DIY speakers reproduce what they receive from the source player, without changing it in any way.
 Unfortunately, the vast majority of speakers available today are totally lacking in detail.
 They are 'dumbed down' to the lowest common denominator.
 Most speaker companies today don't seem to care if their speakers ever sound 'good.'
 They are more concerned that their speakers never sound 'bad.'
-That is, they are designed to soften even the worst sounding CD's.
+That is, they are designed to soften even the worst sounding CD's or digital files.
+We refer to these modern speakers as 'dead, dull, dark, and distant sounding' (the four 'D's).
 People used to these speakers initially mistake 'detail' for 'brightness'.
-But they quickly overcome this when they listen to a good quality recording played through these speakers.
-We refer to these modern speakers as 'dead, dull, dark, and distant sounding' (the four 'D's).
-Audio Nirvana full-range speakers are accurate and detailed, not 'bright.'
+But they quickly change their mind when they listen to a good quality recording played through these speakers.
+Audio Nirvana full-range DIY speakers are accurate and detailed, not 'bright.'